 Egg Harvest for Consumption

-The Problem: Throughout the past several years there have been many stories in the news about sea turtles egg poachers being arrested for tampering with nests and trying to sell eggs.
-Although these stories are a great step toward creating awareness for this plight of the turtles, more still needs to be done.
-One of the main problems sea turtles face is poaching when they are most vulnerable, before they have hatched.
-After the female turtle has laid the eggs, she will bury them and return to the sea.
+The Problem: Throughout the past several years there have been many stories in the news about sea turtle egg poachers being arrested for tampering with nests and trying to sell eggs.
+Although these stories are a great step toward creating awareness for this plight for turtles, there is still more that needs to be done.
+One of the main problems sea turtles face is poaching while they are most vulnerable, before they have hatched.
+After the female turtle has laid her eggs, she will bury them and return to the sea.
 The area where she nests will be disturbed, making it easy for poachers to identify the nesting site.

 There are many reasons humans seek sea turtle eggs.
-In some Latin American countries sea turtle dishes are often served at special occasions including weddings, Mother's Day, Christmas and Easter, while the eggs are especially coveted as an aphrodisiac and source of protein Because the eggs are a desirable good to some people, there are many poachers who have made it their business to tap into this market and sell eggs for a lucrative profit.
-Learn more about the threat of sea turtle consumption.
+In some Latin American countries sea turtle dishes are often served at special occasions including weddings, Mother's Day, Christmas and Easter, while the eggs are especially coveted as an aphrodisiac and source of protein.
+Because the eggs are a desirable good to some people, there are many poachers who have made it their business to tap into this market and sell eggs for a lucrative profit.

 Species Affected: All species are affected by egg poaching.